logzio/logz-docs/_source/user-guide/accounts/manage-the-distributed-tracing-account.md

 `_<< comment: need to see how this works in app >>_` -->

-##### Set the access permissions for tracing data
+##### Set the access permissions for tracing data sources

+Configure Distributed Tracing data sources that can be accessed or viewed by Logz.io main and sub accounts.

-If users are logged in to the accounts you add here, they'll be able to access the data in this account.
+When users are logged in to the accounts you add here, they'll be able to access or view the data in this account.

 ###### Grant access to the data in a tracing account

   a.
-To display the account information for a specific tracing account, select the target account from the list of Distributed Tracing accounts.
+To display the account information for a specific tracing account, click your Distributed Tracing account.
   ![Manage tracing account](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/accounts-manage-tracing-subaccts3.png)

   b.
-To enable access for other accounts, in the field below the **Tracing account name**, click **Add an account**, and select the relevant accounts.
+To enable access to a Distribute Tracing data source for other accounts, in the field below the **Tracing account name**, click **Add an account**, and select the relevant main and sub accounts.
   ![Access to tracing account data for other accounts](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/accounts-access-4tracing-subaccts3.gif)

 ##### Save your changes